oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 		* `20`: Represents Higher Performance option.
 		* `30`-`120`: Represents the Ultra High Performance option.

 		For volumes with the auto-tuned performance feature enabled, this is set to the default (minimum) VPUs/GB.
+	* `instance_source_image_filter_details` - These are the criteria for selecting an image.
+This is required if imageId is not specified.
+		* `compartment_id` - The OCID of the compartment containing images to search
+		* `defined_tags_filter` - Filter based on these defined tags.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+		* `operating_system` - The image's operating system.
+Example: `Oracle Linux`
+		* `operating_system_version` - The image's operating system version.
+Example: `7.2`
 	* `kms_key_id` - The OCID of the Vault service key to assign as the master encryption key for the boot volume.
 	* `source_id` - The OCID of an image or a boot volume to use, depending on the value of `source_type`.
 	* `source_type` - The source type for the instance.
 Use `image` when specifying the image OCID.
 Use `bootVolume` when specifying the boot volume OCID.